pymupdf/PyMuPDF/docs/document.rst

       .. note::

-        The purpose of OCMDs is to more flexibly determine visibility.
-An OCMD actually is a boolean expression: it evaluates the current visibility of one or more optional content groups and then computes its own ON (true) or OFF (false) state.
+        Like an OCG, an OCMD has a visibility state ON or OFF, and it can be used like an OCG.
+In contrast to an OCG, the OCMD state is determined by evaluating the state of one or more OCGs via special forms of **boolean expressions.** If the expression evaluates to true, the OCMD state is ON and OFF for false.

-        There are two ways to formulate the OCMD's visibility:
+        There are two ways to formulate OCMD visibility:

         1. Use the combination of *ocgs* and *policy*: The *policy* value is interpreted as follows: